Bonfire of Teenagers

-Bonfire of Teenagers is an unreleased studio album by English singer Morrissey.
-Described by the singer as "the best album of [his] life", Bonfire of Teenagers was produced by Andrew Watt in 2020 and 2021, and features a number of guest appearances from various musicians, such as Iggy Pop, Jesse Tobias, Chad Smith, Flea and Josh Klinghoffer.
+Bonfire of Teenagers is an unreleased studio album by the English singer Morrissey.
+Described by the singer as "the best album of [his] life", Bonfire of Teenagers was produced by Andrew Watt in 2020 and 2021, and features a number of guest appearances from various musicians, such as Iggy Pop, Chad Smith, Flea and Josh Klinghoffer.

 Bonfire of Teenagers was originally announced in May 2021.
 In October 2022, Bonfire of Teenagers was given a tentative release date of February 2023 in the United States by Capitol Records, but was postponed and later shelved following Morrissey's departure from Capitol in December of that year.
-In February 2023, Morrissey confirmed that Capitol will not release Bonfire of Teenagers but will still hold onto the rights to it, rendering it an unreleased album.
+In February 2023, Morrissey confirmed that Capitol will not release Bonfire of Teenagers but would still hold onto the rights to it.
+In October 2023, Morrissey told Fox 5 New York that Capitol Records had offered to sell the album back to him.
+In April 2024, he announced that he had regained the rights to Bonfire of Teenagers and the 2014 album World Peace Is None of Your Business which was also distributed through Capitol.
+Bonfire of Teenagers currently remains unreleased.